Developer Guide

 Current State

 The current system exhibits inconsistency in command naming.
-For example, add-appt
+For example, add-appt is used for adding an appointment, while list-appointments is used for listing appointments.

 Planned Enhancement

-and similarly, aligning other command names to this format.
+We aim to standardize command naming for better consistency and user experience.
+The proposed changes include renaming commands like add-appt to add-appointment and similarly, aligning other command names to this format.
 This change will bring uniformity and predictability to the command structure, making it more intuitive for users.

 Implementation Details